Engineering and Computer Science

 Security intelligence and cybersecurity

-Computer Science graduates who also focused on cybersecurity, and Electronic and Computer Systems Engineering graduates who focussed on systems engineering and network engineering may go into the technical graduate roles in New Zealand’s intelligence community or cybersecurity firms.
+If you are a Computer Science graduate who also focused on cybersecurity, or an Electronic and Computer Systems Engineering graduate who focused on systems engineering and network engineering you could work in technical roles in a wide range of organisations, including New Zealand’s intelligence community or cybersecurity firms.

 Artificial intelligence and data science

-Electrical and Electronic Engineering and Computer Science graduates complete courses such as natural language processing, artificial intelligence, data compression and machine learning.
-They work with the technologies used in smartphones, Internet of Things (IoT) devices, and develop and implement systems used in advanced manufacturing, food production, healthcare, and surveillance and security.
+As an Electrical and Electronic Engineering and Computer Science graduate, you have completed courses such as natural language processing, artificial intelligence, data compression, and machine learning.
+You could work with the technologies used in smartphones, Internet of Things (IoT) devices, and develop and implement systems used in advanced manufacturing, food production, healthcare, and surveillance and security.

 Completing a postgraduate qualification in secondary teaching may lead to roles teaching Computer Science, Maths and other sciences.
 See Teaching and check with the Victoria University of Wellington Faculty of Education for entry requirements.

-Recent Software and Computer Science graduates work in organisations such as:
+Recent Engineering and Computer Science graduates work in organisations such as:

 Build relevant skills and experience

-While many employers in the sector recruit students directly for their own internships, there are also large, established programmes.
-Victoria University of Wellington Summer Research Programme is available in all faculties and students work alongside an academic on a research project.
+While many employers in the sector recruit students directly for their internships, there are also established programmes.
+For example, you can apply for a Te Herenga Waka Summer Research Programme, where you work alongside an academic on a research project.

 Make career connections